jmcpheron/counted-out-pi/README.md

 ![Pi Bracelet](images/cover.jpg)

 Express your love for mathematics with this flexible 3D printed bracelet!
-Designed specifically for the "Count It Out" movie screening event at Cal State Fullerton, this TPU bracelet combines style with mathematical significance.
+Designed specifically for the "Counted Out" film screening event in Fullerton on Pi Day, this TPU bracelet combines style with mathematical significance.

 ## Quick Start